w-electro/Sahrawi/README.md

-# Sahrawi
+# Sahrawi (صحراوي)

-A Saudi-focused trivia game combining knowledge and fun
+A Saudi-focused trivia game where knowledge navigators explore the desert of questions.

+## Features
+- Saudi-themed trivia categories
+- Team-based gameplay
+- Cultural customization
+- Leaderboards and achievements

+## Development Status
+Currently in early development.